scionproto/scion/doc/ColibriDesign.rst

     Needs to process COLIBRI packets differently than SCION packets and forward the COLIBRI traffic with higher priority than best effort.

+Stamping Service
+    The data-plane packets originating from the end-host go through this service once in the AS source of the reservation.
+The *stamping service* computes the per packet MAC that is later validated in the border routers of the rest of AS along the path.

 Monitoring
     Does the accounting and policing.
 It monitors per flow packets when originating in this AS, or stateless when they are only transit.